usertam/nixfiles/README.md

 # nixfiles

-A set of opinionated `NixOS`/`nix-darwin` configurations.
+A set of opinionated configurations to both `NixOS` and `nix-darwin`.
 Home environment is managed with [usertam/nixfiles-home](https://github.com/usertam/nixfiles-home).

 ## Clone configuration
 ```sh